YaadaYaada/tui-asset-editor/README.md

 This tool is incomplete, buggy, and generally follows *worst* practices.
 Use this code at your own risk!
 A separate, more bespoke version of this tool is being developed alongside [aark:net](https://www.youtube.com/@yaadayaada), which is a 3D Action RPG that I'm developing using Godot + Rust.
 I don't intend to regularly update this repo, nor accept pull requests, but might release a more complete, generic version in the future.

 This tool requires that you use a terminal emulator that allows you to set arbitrary foreground and background colors for each cell, which is not a feature present in all terminals.
 You are likely to have the most luck using [Alacritty](https://alacritty.org/) which is the terminal emulator I am developing this tool on.
+[Kitty](https://sw.kovidgoyal.net/kitty/) should also work.

 The tool also has a system in place to make it easy to add additional tools, represented as different `Window`s.
 Try adding your own!